Bandwidth/python-sdk/docs/TollFreeVerificationApi.md

 Create Webhook Subscription

 Create a new webhook subscription (this webhook will be called for every update on every submission).
 In addition to a `callbackUrl`, this subscription can provide optional HTTP basic authentication credentials (a username and a password).
 The returned subscription object will contain an ID that can be used to modify or delete the subscription at a later time.

 ### Example

 * Basic Authentication (Basic):
+* OAuth Authentication (OAuth2):

 ```python
 import bandwidth